jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

-In the end this whole section could be titled 'premature optimization'.
-Implementing efficient bit iteration had a minuscule performance impact on two of many processor instructions and the overall performance impact was barely (if at all) noticable.
-However it was fun to think about.
+In the end, this whole section could be titled 'premature optimization'.
+Implementing efficient bit iteration had a minuscule performance impact on two of many processor instructions and the overall performance impact was barely (if at all) noticeable.
+However, it was fun to think about.

 ### Emscripten
 At some point during the last months porting the emulator to WebAssembly crossed my mind and hooked me for some days.
 Reading through the [emscripten](https://emscripten.org/index.html) documentation made me realize that there wasn't much left to do to port an SDL2 based application to WebAssembly.
-I had to remove some platform specific code (which is always a good thing) and add a modified `main` function.
+I had to remove some platform-specific code (which is always a good thing) and add a modified `main` function.
 Compiling isn't much different compared to macOS and Linux which were working fine already.

 The included filesystem API is a nice abstraction around the fact that browsers don't have access to the filesystem without special permission by the user.
 It allows placing data in a buffer and then accessing it like a normal file from within the C++ code.